MegaPiggy/EliorForest/README.md

 Mashua: A weird colored oca oca that acts like an odd onion.
 Favoured by the Aurora Slime.<br/>
 Snowy Hen: A grey colored hen hen that resists the cold.
 Favoured by the Lycan Slime.<br/>
 Chillberry: A blue colored berry.
 Favoured by the Permafrost Slime.<br/>
-Iceberg Lettuce: Favoured by the Snowman Slimes.<br/>
+Creamfruit: A white melting fruit that disappears faster than other fruits.
+Favoured by the Snowman Slimes.<br/>
+Lush Lime: Favoured by the Pine Slimes.<br/>
+Airbean: A white and black gradient bean that looks like a wider and shorter carrot.
+Favoured by the Steam Slimes.<br/>

 ### Sub Areas (All within the one snowy forest area)
-Pine Forest: A bunch of huge pine trees that you can climb up that is home to Lycan Slimes and Snowy Hens.<br/>
+Pine Forest: A bunch of huge pine trees that you can climb up that is home to Lycan/Pine Slimes and Snowy Hens.<br/>
 Frozen Terrace (Mountain): Severals hills that lead up to a peak where you can look down on the snowy forest and gives you a good view of the Northern Lights (Aurora slimes will spawn up here).<br/>
 Dry Ice Caves: A really dangerous cold area that is home to the new Permafrost Slimes.<br/>
 Geothermal Pit: An unusually hot pit will be home to mosaic and fire slimes.<br/>